jokineno/Co2-study-in-R/ReaktorGithub_2.md

 -   REST API can download data monthly into one platform.
 -   New data is stored into database.
--   Models run new data againt existing predictions and checks if prediction errors get better.
+-   Models run new data againt existing predictions and checks if prediction errors get lower.
 -   If the prediction accuracy rises the new data will be used in the model
 -   Trained models are saved and but sometimes need to be fully trained again depending on the model.